hazard-10/LivePortrait/readme.md

 Facial expressions and movements, including gaze direction and head pose, are key elements of natural human communication.
 This project incorporates tuning of facial animation parameters to enhance the realism and expressiveness of the generated portraits.
 Specific improvements include:
 - **Head Pose Dynamics:** Adjusting head movements to align with the context of speech and emotional expression, ensuring fluid and believable animations.
 - **Subtle Expressions:** Incorporating nuanced changes in facial expressions, such as micro-expressions, to add depth and authenticity to the generated animations.
-- **Gaze Contact:** Refining the gaze direction to maintain realistic and natural eye movement, contributing to the illusion of engagement with the viewer.s
+- **Gaze Contact:** Refining the gaze direction to control eye movement.

 ### 3. **Real-Time Rendering Capability**